 In the last phase, tears were welling in my eyes, in silence, we went on steadily.
 Ondra was even worse than me.
 They walked a short distance from us.
 The clattering wheelchair acted as an amplifier to an already unbearable reality.
 I wished I had more courage to go over and hug them, firmly, strongly and with understanding.
 I managed only a silent cry.

-Finally, there is the sign with the number 26, we joyfully take official pictures with it.
-A few hundred meters ahead of us we go up the red carpet to the welcome room where we are given medals.
+Finally, there is the sign with the number 26; we joyfully take official pictures with it.
+A few hundred meters ahead of us we go up the red carpet to the welcome room where we get medals.
 The organizers sincerely congratulate everyone.
 I already know that it is an experience which I will never forget.
 I feel it in my right knee for at least another week!
-But seriously – this march was clearly an experience that, in the end, you’re not just doing for those who are no longer with us nor just because you’re helping raise a considerable sum for cancer research.
+But seriously – this march was an experience that, in the end, you’re not just doing for those who are no longer with us nor just because you’re helping raise a considerable sum for cancer research.
 Mostly, you are doing it for yourself.

 Where did we walk?

-Please ignore the number in the figure, the map is accurate even if the distance is not :)
+Please ignore the number in the figure; the map is accurate even if the distance is not :)